 Home theater systems now come in a variety of sizes and combinations.
 The most common 5.1 systems with five speakers and a subwoofer.
 As an extension, the very popular 7.1 with two additional surround speakers.
 Dolby Atmos and other formats with additional ceiling speakers have been gaining popularity for several years now.

 The classic choice when setting up your first home theater system is 5.1.
 Here, 5.1 stands for five speakers providing all-around sound and a subwoofer that fills the room with deep bass.
 However, if you want to keep up with the times and hear a 3D sound, that is, additional sound from above, you need a system of at least 5.1.2.
-Two on the back means an extra two overhead speakers.
+Two on the specifications means an extra two overhead speakers.
 Here, I need a receiver that offers 7.1 channels.
 If, for example, a 5.1 system already exists, you can leave it as it is and update it with two overhead speakers and a suitable AV receiver.

 How much power per channel do I need?